greyblake/nutype/WORKLOG.md

 * new_unchecked: add the crate feature flag
 * new_unchecked: add the check against the flag when parsing
 * new_unchecked: add test coverage
+* new_unchecked: add docs to README
+* new_unchecked: add docs to lib.rs